MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/xamarin-android/auth.md

 ## Test the app

-From the **Run** menu, click **Run app** to start the app.
-You''ll be prompted for a Microsoft account.
+From the **Run** menu, press **Run app** to start the app.
+You'll be prompted for a Microsoft account.
 When you're signed in, the app should run as before without errors.

 [!INCLUDE (../../includes/quickstart-clean-up.md)]